My frontend tools odyssey

 I decided to try wmr.dev, which is a new, advanced build system for Preact based on Rollup.
 The great thing about wmr is that it is pre-bundled.
 It comes as a single 2MB javascript-file with no dependencies.
 It is also pretty fast, because it targets ESM modules and does not do any bundling.
 The dev-server output looks almost like the original source-code, so source-maps are not needed (according to the developers).
 I am not sure if this is true, but my very simple tests worked very well.

 But when I wanted to use keycloak.js, it wasn’t working so well anymore.
-The issue I was having with keycloak was similar to this issue with node-html-parser.
+The issue I was having with Keycloak was similar to this issue with node-html-parser.
 I took away the impression: wmr does not work well with common-js packages.
 But to be honest: I cannot reproduce the problems right now.
 I may be wrong.

 The bottom line is: Rather than diving into the bugs and trying to find out exactly how to solve them, I decided to test the next tool.